The test for building more complex baryons was by linking protons and neutrons into a chain. The next step is testing 3D.

 The electric vectors of these proton bonds per axis must point in the same direction to be neutral to the outside world.
 They are allowed to be configured parallel to one of the three axes of the Euclidean system.

-As long as we keep symmetry for all opposite faces – excluded the proton bonds – this will be very helpful to construct the more complex nuclei.
+As long as we maintain symmetry for all opposite faces – excluding the proton bonds – this will be helpful in constructing more complex nuclei.
+It is obvious that when the dodecahedrons do not perfectly stack, this is an issue that must and will be addressed in the further explanation of The Dutch Paradigm.

 The remainder of the dodecahedron functionality has two basic functions: